Can a Buyer Back Out of a Deal If the Value of the Purchased Property Declines Because of Covid19?

 Understanding the Realty Deal Issues Arising From Covid19

-This time of year is usually the busiest period for real estate dealings; particularly the sale of residential dwellings; however, whereas isolation and social-distancing concerns are currently at the forefront, such may interfere or disrupt showings, inspections, and may even impair the capacity for move-out on or before closing day.
-Additionally, the Covid19 crisis may result in a dramatically affect market conditions including housing values resulting in the failure to close within abandoned deals.
-Challenging concerns expected to give rise to legal issues include:
+Springtime is usually the busiest period for real estate dealings; and in particular, the showings and the negotiations for the sale of residential dwellings.
+However, whereas certain mandates requiring isolation and social-distancing, as well as common sense, may interfere or disrupt showings, inspections, and may even impair the capacity for move-out on or before closing day, some deals may become problematic.
+Additionally, the Covid19 Crisis is expected to dramatically affect the realty market including home values resulting in a rise of abandoned deals.
+Expected legal concerns include:

 - Whether a real estate deal is frustrated by outside forces that disrupt the closing date;